Baqi Tashqandi

-Baqi Tashqandi, also known as Mir Baqi, was a Mughal commander (baig) originally from Tashkent (in modern Uzbekistan) during the reign of the first Mughal emperor Babur.
-He is often associated with serving as the governor of the province of Awadh and is traditionally credited with overseeing the construction of the Babri Mosque in Ayodhya in 1528, which later became the focal point of the Babri Masjid–Ram Janmabhoomi dispute.
+Baqi Tashqandi, also known as Mir Baqi, was a Mughal Empire commander (baig) originally from Tashkent (in modern Uzbekistan) during the reign of the first Mughal emperor Babur.
+He is often associated with serving as the governor of the province of Awadh and is traditionally credited with overseeing the demolision of Shri Ram Temple and construction of the Babri Mosque in Ayodhya in 1528, which later became the focal point of the Ayodhya dispute.

 Identity

 Baburnama (Chronicle of Babur) mentions a commander called Baqi Tashkindi (Baqi of Tashkent).
 His name also appears with other suffixes: Baqi Shaghawal, Baqi Beg (commander) or Baqi Mingbashi (commander of a thousand troops).
 However, the chronicle does not describe him as a Mir (prince or noble).
 Police officer-turned-scholar Kishore Kunal believes that the appellation "Mir Baqi" was constructed in 1813–1814 in a forged inscription on Babri Masjid for the benefit of the British surveyor Francis Buchanan, and there was in fact no prince called "Mir Baqi" in Babur's regime.
 (Note: Kunal, Ayodhya Revisited (2016): "However, during Buchanan's survey of Gorakhpur during 1813-14 he was caught in a well-knit trap of forged inscriptions which indicated that the mosque was built by Mir Baqi at the behest of Babur.")